stoermelder/vcvrack-packone/docs/ahab/AhabGenerator.md

 Density shapes **both** halves of the result: how many voices are generated *and* how much room each one keeps from its neighbours — sparse takes scatter widely, packed takes fill edge to edge.

+The same submenu holds a ***Channels*** picker: how many voices may sound at all, from 1 to 12 (default 4).
+Voices are chosen in a fixed order of musical priority — lead, drums, bass, harmony, chord, gate, then ambient texture — so a small budget yields a coherent core rather than a crowd.
+Raise it when your rack has more inputs to feed; the setting is saved with the patch and applies to every later generation, whichever density you pick.

 3. Press **Run** (or the spacebar) to hear it.
 Make sure a MIDI output is configured — see the [main AHAB manual](./Ahab.md).

 Things worth knowing: